John A. Paddock

 John Adams Paddock (January 19, 1825 – March 4, 1894) was the first missionary bishop of the Episcopal Diocese of Olympia, serving from 1880 to 1894.

 Early life and education

-John A. Paddock was born in Norwich, Connecticut, on January 19, 1825, the son of Reverend Seth Birdsey Paddock and Emily Flagg, and brother of Benjamin Henry Paddock who later became Bishop of Massachusetts.
-He studied at Trinity College, Hartford graduating in 1845, and in 1849 graduated from the General Theological Seminary.
+John A. Paddock was born in Norwich, Connecticut, on January 19, 1825, the son of the Reverend Seth Birdsey Paddock and Emily Flagg, and brother of Benjamin Henry Paddock who later became Bishop of Massachusetts.
+He studied at Trinity College, Hartford graduating in 1845, and in 1849 graduated from the General Theological Seminary in New York.

 Ordained Ministry

 On July 22, 1849, Paddock was ordained deacon at St Peter's Church, Norwich, Connecticut, by Bishop Thomas Church Brownell of Connecticut.
 He then briefly served as assistant at the Church of the Epiphany in New York City.
 On April 30, 1850, he was ordained priest at Christ Church, Stratford, Connecticut, by Bishop Brownell, of which church he also served as rector until 1855.
 Later he became rector of St Peter's Church in Brooklyn where he remained until 1880.